jpsm83/health/documentation/n8n/article_translation.md

 - **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
 - Ensure all URLs are properly formatted and functional

-## REWRITE REQUIREMENTS (mediaContext & Social Media)
+## REWRITE REQUIREMENTS (mediaContext, SEO & Social Media)

 - **mediaContext paragraphs**: REWRITE based on context, not translate - ensure each paragraph is exactly 205 characters or less
+- **SEO content**: REWRITE based on context, not translate - ensure metaTitle, metaDescription, keywords, and slug comply with character limits
 - **Social Media content**: REWRITE based on context, not translate - ensure each property complies with its specific character limit
 - **Purpose**: Rewriting ensures character limits are met while maintaining the core message and context
 - **Approach**: Use the original content as context to create new, shorter content that conveys the same message
 - **Quality**: Maintain the same tone, style, and informational value as the original

 **CHARACTER LIMIT VALIDATION:**
+- metaTitle ≤ 500 chars (REWRITE)
+- metaDescription ≤ 1000 chars (REWRITE)
+- mediaContext paragraphOne ≤ 205 chars (REWRITE)
+- mediaContext paragraphTwo ≤ 205 chars (REWRITE)
+- mediaContext paragraphThree ≤ 205 chars (REWRITE)
-- Instagram caption ≤ 2200 chars including hashtags
+- Instagram caption ≤ 2200 chars including hashtags (REWRITE)
-- Instagram hashtags ≤ 30 items
+- Instagram hashtags ≤ 30 items (REWRITE)
-- Instagram altText ≤ 1000 chars
+- Instagram altText ≤ 1000 chars (REWRITE)
-- Facebook message ≤ 63206 chars including hashtags
+- Facebook message ≤ 63206 chars including hashtags (REWRITE)
-- Facebook headline ≤ 100 chars
+- Facebook headline ≤ 100 chars (REWRITE)
-- Facebook linkDescription ≤ 300 chars
+- Facebook linkDescription ≤ 300 chars (REWRITE)
-- Facebook hashtags: No strict limit but must follow limit of chars
+- Facebook hashtags: No strict limit but must follow limit of chars (REWRITE)
-- Facebook callToAction ≤ 30 chars
+- Facebook callToAction ≤ 30 chars (REWRITE)
-- X/Twitter text ≤ 280 chars for free accounts including hashtags
+- X/Twitter text ≤ 280 chars for free accounts including hashtags (REWRITE)
-- X/Twitter hashtags: No strict limit but must follow limit of chars
+- X/Twitter hashtags: No strict limit but must follow limit of chars (REWRITE)
-- Pinterest title ≤ 100 chars including hashtags
+- Pinterest title ≤ 100 chars including hashtags (REWRITE)
-- Pinterest description ≤ 500 chars including hashtags
+- Pinterest description ≤ 500 chars including hashtags (REWRITE)
-- Pinterest hashtags: No strict limit but must follow limit of chars
+- Pinterest hashtags: No strict limit but must follow limit of chars (REWRITE)
-- Pinterest altText ≤ 500 chars including hashtags
+- Pinterest altText ≤ 500 chars including hashtags (REWRITE)
-- YouTube title ≤ 100 chars including hashtags
+- YouTube title ≤ 100 chars including hashtags (REWRITE)
-- YouTube description ≤ 5000 chars including hashtags
+- YouTube description ≤ 5000 chars including hashtags (REWRITE)
-- YouTube tags: Practical constraints apply
+- YouTube tags: Practical constraints apply (REWRITE)
-- Threads text ≤ 500 chars including hashtags
+- Threads text ≤ 500 chars including hashtags (REWRITE)
-- Threads hashtags: No strict limit but must follow limit of chars
+- Threads hashtags: No strict limit but must follow limit of chars (REWRITE)
-- TikTok caption ≤ 2200 chars including hashtags
+- TikTok caption ≤ 2200 chars including hashtags (REWRITE)
-- TikTok hashtags: No strict limit but must follow limit of chars
+- TikTok hashtags: No strict limit but must follow limit of chars (REWRITE)
-- mediaContext paragraphOne ≤ 205 chars
-- mediaContext paragraphTwo ≤ 205 chars
-- mediaContext paragraphThree ≤ 205 chars

 **CRITICAL - IMPORTANT: You must follow the rules of CHARACTER LIMIT VALIDATION or the api call will fail.
-Counte the characters and adapt them if necessary to fit the max length of each individual social media and media context at all the time.**
+Count the characters and adapt them if necessary to fit the max length of each individual social media, SEO, and media context at all the time.**

 ## CULTURAL ADAPTATION